 7. Austra White Chickens: The Best Free-Range Light Colored Chicken

 They are more mellow than a leghorn.
-The roosters are a and a bit more aggressive than the Australorp.
+The roosters are a bit more aggressive than the Australorp.

 The key benefits of the Austra White is that it lays similar to a Leghorn, but has the hardiness of an Australorp.